shigeyukey/shige-addons-wiki/src/answer-text-feedback.md

     * Adjust the time until the text is hidden.
     * This value is in milliseconds. (e.g. 1000ms -> 1 second)
 * Front text position
+    * You can set the text position to one of nine locations, such as top, bottom, left, or right, etc., or set it randomly.
 * Animation type (Front)
+    * You can specify text animations such as bounce or slide-in.
+    * The default is random.
+    * To disable animations please use the options in the Global tab.

 ### Back Options